SparkDustJoe/TripleSecManaged/README.md

 Uses the Legion of the BouncyCastle C# library DLL 1.7 (for AES-CTR and Twofish-CTR (V3 only) mode encryption schemes;
   LoBC calls that mode SIC)  http://www.bouncycastle.org/csharp/

+See https://github.com/SparkDustJoe/SCryptManaged repository for SCrypt code not included here, but referenced. (this project no longer using nuget package for scrypt).

 All other code written by Dustin J. Sparks using reference material from the official TripleSec GitHub repository as guidance, both for the algorithm and the underlying methodology  https://github.com/keybase/triplesec